How to buy the best coffee machine

 It's worth seeing which accessories, if any, you get with the model you're considering buying.
 Items such as milk frothers, milk jugs, coffee grinders and matching spoons and cups, all add to the coffee-making experience - so if there aren't any complementary accessories it's worth seeing if you can haggle with the salesperson to throw one in.

-These should be easy to lift and remove without spilling leftover coffee everywhere.
-Stainless steel trays require polishing as well as cleaning.
+- Drip trays These should be easy to lift and remove without spilling leftover coffee everywhere.
+Stainless-steel trays require polishing as well as cleaning.

-When you're in the shop, see whether you can easily fit and remove the machine's portafilter (this holds the filter containing the coffee and has a handle).
+- Portafilter When you're in the shop, see whether you can easily fit and remove the machine's portafilter (this holds the filter containing the coffee and has a handle).
 Some models have tricky, stiff mechanisms which means wrestling with the machine every time you want to make a coffee.

 Your coffee preferences

-With bean-to-cup and traditional espresso (ground coffee) machines, you can use any ground coffee or beans you like.
+With bean-to-cup and traditional espresso (ground coffee) machines, you can use any ground coffee or beans you like, though some bean-to-cup models have exceptions.
 Our coffee expert Giles Hilton recommends a strong, dark roast and favours Arabica, which offers warmth and richness.

 If you're shopping for a capsule machine, it's worth checking which drinks are available in the range to ensure your tastes are catered for, as you're limited to capsules compatible with the machine, which can often be just one brand.